dranjan/dranjan.github.io/nb/README.md

 If the notebook contains any LaTeX formulas in Markdown cells, then the `jekyll` table in the notebook's metadata must contain the field `katex: true`.
-This is detected and handled appropriately in the main repository.
+This is detected and handled appropriately by the rest of the tooling.
 The only purpose of this logic is to avoid loading KaTeX assets for the pages that don't need them.

 ### Inline Math